 Before we give you the shocking yet surprising truths about university scholarships, let’s take a moment to discuss how University Scholarships are planned.

-Well, the analogy is same as airline ticket pricing.
+Well, the analogy is the same as airline ticket pricing.
 It’s a science in itself which is infamously known as Airline Revenue Management.
 They take into consideration who, where, when and with.
 For example, well-planned business trips are cheaper while well planned holidays are not.
 In fact, a spontaneous holiday ticket might be cheaper compared to a well thought one.

 Likewise, Universities plan well in advance how many scholarships they want to give and this is mostly tied with their agenda of filling up a required number of seats.
 Just like any other ‘business’, even Universities compete with each other and want to meet their target number of occupancy.

 Scholarships are given to maintain an academic balance in any graduating class.
-Universities want to motivate well deserving, financially in-adept students to study with them and have successful careers.
+Universities want to motivate well-deserving, financially in-adept students to study with them and have successful careers.
 Hence, they mainly consider two things before giving out scholarships.

 - The quality of Student – In terms of his grades, and his academic profile (CV); what the student has done to build his profile and if he has demonstrated an interest in the field that he is applying to.